 Next, wash the rest of your gear according to the gear labels.
 If you have down or merino wool items, Nikwax also makes detergents designed specifically for those materials.
 When it’s clean, we always recommend hanging your hunting gear to dry rather than using a dryer.
 This will extend the life and performance of your clothing.

 After cleaning, it’s time to treat your waterproof and water-resistant items.
 The DWR on your rain gear and soft shells wears off after a lot of use.
 We think it’s a good idea to re-treat them at the end of each season.
 Some re-treatment products allow you to treat your items in the washing machine with a wash-in treatment.
 Spray-on treatments are also available.
-Whatever you choose, these solutions will renew the DWR finish on your outerwear which helps water to bead and roll off.
+Whatever you choose, these solutions will renew the DWR finish on your outerwear which helps water to bead and roll off, just like when they were new.

 Once your clothes have been washed and waterproofed as necessary, place them in an airtight container and store them in a location that’s dry and out of direct sunlight.
 Moisture and exposure to sun or direct heat will cause fabrics to break down prematurely.
 Additionally, an airtight container will prevent your clothes from absorbing other smells from around your home throughout the year.

 Moving on from your clothes, it’s time to take care of your boots.
 These are critical pieces of equipment for any hunter and they also need some care.
-After the season, clean all the mud, dirt and debris from your boots.
+After a hunting trip, clean all the mud, dirt and debris from your boots.
 Then, depending on your boot material, find appropriate footwear cleaner and wash your boots.
 Cleaning solutions can be found at most sporting goods stores for leather and other common boot materials.

 After cleaning your boots, you’ll want to apply a solution for re-waterproofing.
 Again, use one that is made specifically for your boot’s material.
 This is particularly important if you own full-grain leather boots.
-Applying a conditioning treatment to the leather before you store them for the winter can make a big difference.
-This will prevent the leather from cracking and keep it in top condition.
+Applying a boot wax or conditioning treatment to the leather before you put them back in the closet can make a big difference.
+This will prevent the leather from cracking over time and keep it in good condition.

 Finally, be sure and carefully clean any other gear including backpacks, sleeping pads or other equipment that may be dirty.
-Waiting until next year to clean out your equipment can cause unnecessary corrosion.
-Don’t forget the small stuff, like wiping dirt from your tent stakes.
-Even little things like this will make your equipment last longer and your investment in good equipment go further.
-If nothing else, working on your gear will give you something to do as you dream of the next hunting season!
+Waiting too long to clean out your equipment can cause unnecessary corrosion.
+Don’t forget the small stuff, like wiping dirt from tent stakes.
+Even these little things will help your equipment last longer and perform better.
+If nothing else, working on your gear will give you something to do as you dream of the next hunt!

 Written by Ryan McSparran